Skip to main content

 3. Use the global default (defaultCopyStrategy) only as a fallback for file.Folder deployables.
 It applies at the folder level when no infrastructure-level setting or autodetect configuration is present.

-If you must set a strategy manually, refer above for guidance on which strategy fits your artifact type and host environment.
+If you must set a strategy manually, refer to the guidance above for which strategy fits your artifact type and host environment.

 Use Autodetect

-Autodetect configuration option selects the copy strategy based on the artifact type.
-Each TAR or ZIP is transferred once as an archive and extracted on the target.
-In contrast, a fixed host-level strategy forces all artifacts to use the same method, which can slow deployments or cause permission issues for the minority type in mixed TAR/ZIP deployments.
+The autodetect option selects the copy strategy based on the artifact type.
+Each TAR or ZIP is transferred as a single archive and extracted on the target.
+A fixed host-level strategy forces all artifacts to use the same method, which can slow deployments or cause permission issues for minority artifact types in mixed TAR/ZIP deployments (for example, when most artifacts are TAR but some are ZIP).

 Use a Global Default